I wish I knew how to repair an antique cane chair, but I don't. There are ways to fix a broken cane chair without learning the art of caning!

 You can see that I have two holes in my thin wood.
 The first circle was too large.
 The markings you see are to make sure I got the circle evenly distributed across the board.
 Pin this tip!

 I used my Ryobi jigsaw with a “clean cut” blade to cut out the circle.
 We don’t really get along very well, but I would call this cut pretty much a success.
 I believe that I usually try to cut too fast.
-I took this job nice and easy and slow.
+But, I took this job nice, easy and slow.

 I used my rockwell jawhorse to hold the plywood, slightly shifting the plywood about halfway through so I wouldn’t have a lot of vibration.